patchthecode/patchthecode.github.io/DateCellConfiguration.md

 > }
 > ```

-This function provides you with **more than enough** information you can use to configure your cell.
+This delegate function provides you with **more than enough** information you can use to configure your cell.
 It provides you with the following:

 * **calendar** - The calendarView instance.
 Useful in case you have multiple calendars.
 * **cell** - The view you will be configuring.